PatRYCBAR/Call-Sheet/README.md

  - "Affecting Patient Care" option > change to check box or secondary option
  - reset with changed ticket

-#### Fast load / outage templates
- - square on the side that doesn't get deleted
- - button to add to Call Notes & Troubleshooting fields

 #### Processor > UPPERCASE & lowercase
  - not sure if it should go in the processor field or just be a feature of the username field
  - take out of tab index